Atomus48/JumpInReplay/README.md

 - `jumpIn_bindings`: applys standard bindings for JumpInReplay.
 - `jumpIn_resolution`: changes the resolution the replay is converted with (higher = faster but worse quality).
 - `jumpIn_limitedBoost`: sets boost to be limited or unlimited in the JumpInReplay.
+- `jumpIn_inputToUnpause`: allows you to unpause the JumpInReplay by throttle or boost when JumpedIn.
 - `jumpIn_showHud`: enables the HUD in JumpInReplays.
 - `jumpIn_jumpIn`: lets you take control of the player you are currently spectating in a JumpInReplay.
 - `jumpIn_pause`: pauses the replay (also resets the shot if you are JumpedIn).